 1. In order to take the Sleep Medicine Written Exam, applicants must have satisfactorily completed a one-year fellowship in sleep medicine that was completed after July 1, 2009.

 2. The Sleep Medicine Written Exam is offered once per year in August.
-The application period opens in December, the year before the exam, and applications are due June 1 with a late deadline of July 1.
+The application period opens in March.
+The first deadline is July 1 and the final deadline, with a late fee, is Aug.
+1.

 Become Board Certified

 3. Upon successful completion of all exam components, the Sleep Medicine Conjoint will recommend osteopathic board certification to the candidate’s primary board.

 4. You will receive a letter from the AOA via email once certification has been approved.